Changelog: build-time flake inputs and unauthenticated upgrades

 Corrected inconsistent behavior of nix flake check

-Users reported that the nix flake check
+Users reported that the nix flake check command wouldn’t consistently validate the entire flake.

-We’ve fixed this issue and improved our testing around nix flake check
+We’ve fixed this issue and improved our testing around nix flake check.

 Relevant pull request